 Often this is a pointless tip.
 Most People visit the Park as part of a trip to L.A.
 You can’t always plan the timings of these trips around

-Be Warned these are glorified Guess work.
+Be Warned these are glorified Guesswork.
 But they use historic data, and public holidays to guess when will be busy and quiet.
-They can be spookily accurate, or wildly wrong, normally depending on external factors, but it’s a good a guide as you are going to get as Universal do not release any data that could be used to accurately predict times.
+They can be spookily accurate, or wildly wrong, normally depending on external factors, but it’s a good guide as you are going to get as Universal does not release any data that could be used to accurately predict times.

 3 – Go Mid-Week

 L.A has a population of 13 million+ People.
 A lot of these, especially the younger generations really like visiting their theme parks.
 As they are not on holiday they tend to either be at school, college or working mid-week, this leaves the parks quite a bit quieter at weekends.